tc39/proposal-smart-pipelines/readme.md

 |> (f(#), g(##))
 |> (h, i);
 // 🚫 Syntax Error:
-// A pipeline terminates with
+// Pipeline terminates with a
-// a 2-ary pipeline step
+// 2-ary pipeline step but
-// but must terminate with a
+// pipelines must terminate
-// unary pipeline step.
+// with a unary pipeline step.
 ```
 It is an [early error][] for a pipeline to end with an n-ary pipeline step,
 where n > 1.
 Such a comma expression would almost certainly be an accidental